 What does this chart show us?
-A research study explains that subject lines with 21-30 characters has one of the highest open rates; however, this shows that 61-70 and even 81-90 show the highest open rates!
+A research study explains that subject lines with 21-30 characters have one of the highest open rates; however, according to this study, 61-70 and even 81-90 show the highest open rates!
 The issue with longer subject lines is that the more characters there are means it won’t show up on mobile.

-In a world of oversaturation of marketing campaigns and efforts, companies continue to try to use technology and new methods to get more opens and subscribers.
+In a world of oversaturation of marketing campaigns, companies continue to try to use technology and new methods to get more opens and subscribers.
 Because of this, adding emojis, offers and first names in the subject line are thought of as helping the campaign.

 It makes sense!
 In a world where personalization is everything, adding “Hey Chelsea, we have a special offer for you” is the perfect email subject line!
 Right?
-It is short, has the receivers name and add a cute emoji to spice it up!
+It is short, has the receiver's name and adds a cute emoji to spice it up!

 While it can help, not all technology still cooperates with emojis or these subject lines!
-What works for Gmail will not work for Microsoft Outlook oftentimes.
+What works for Gmail will not always work for Microsoft Outlook.

-We aren’t saying that emojis do not work when it comes to email marketing, but we aren’t saying that this will guarantee those results one is searching for.
+We aren’t saying that emojis do not work when it comes to email marketing, but we also cannot say that this will guarantee the results one is searching for.

 6. Keep sending emails to inactive consumers